 - Full application scaffold (entry points, package config, test setup, docs)

-The Max plan provides 200k tokens of context (same as Pro) but with higher rate limits and more messages per day.
-Genesis generates a standard scaffold that consumes 5-7.5% of the context budget.
+200k tokens context (same as Pro) with higher rate limits and more daily messages.
+The scaffold consumes 5–7.5% of the context budget.

-- Full CLAUDE.md template with all sections clearly separated (language, error handling, code standards, testing, documentation, each as their own section)
+- Full CLAUDE.md template with clearly separated sections (language, error handling, code standards, testing, documentation)

 - Two or three domain-specific skills

-- Full memory files: separate MEMORY.md index, user-profile.md, and project-context.md
+- Full memory files: separate MEMORY.md index, user-profile.md, project-context.md

-The ProMax plan provides 1M tokens of context, five times the Pro/Max window.
-Genesis generates a comprehensive scaffold that consumes just 1.5-2.5% of this budget, leaving approximately 975k tokens for your work.
+1M tokens context; five times the Pro/Max window.
+The scaffold consumes just 1.5–2.5% of this budget, leaving approximately 975k tokens for your work.

-- Detailed CLAUDE.md with extended context sections and additional project-specific rules
+- Detailed CLAUDE.md with extended context sections and project-specific rules

 - Three or four domain-specific skills